Saturn/live-football-ontv/README.md

 ## Live-Football-on-TV

 Simple script that sends Pushbullet notification if your team is live on UK TV !

 > http://www.live-footballontv.com is dedicated to providing the most up-to-date, extensive and accurate listings of live football on TV in the UK.
 Live-FootballOnTV.Com includes schedules of live football on television from broadcasters including: Sky Sports, BT Sport, BBC, ITV, British Eurosport, S4C, Premier Sports and more.

-**What is the point?** It is meant to be something you 'set and forget'.
-It is nice to get a simple notification reminding you that your team is on live.
-With the football blackout in the UK it is not always a given that your team is on live that often.
-Unless you support one of the big teams.

-It is meant to be run periodically via cron.
-How often depends on you.
-Maybe once a week will suit most cases.

-This example shows some live Real Madrid fixtures:
+**What is the point?** To keep on top of when your team is on live UK television.

+*Example notifications:*

 ![notification example screenshot](https://raw.githubusercontent.com/Saturn/live-football-ontv/master/screenshot.jpg)

 1. Script pulls in all of the matches available on the http://www.live-footballontv.com page.
-2. Parses each match into a single list while applying a sane date format
+2. Parses each match into a single list and adds datetime object
 3. Searches for matches based on your criteria such as *Arsenal* or *Bradford*
-4. Initiates a push notification for each match it finds
+4. Initiates a push notification for each match that fits your criteria

 Times displayed on the source site are UK time.
 This script runs a `datetime.now()` command so your current timezone may be different.

-The `live.py` file is meant to include all that is needed to get a list of fixtures parsed from the source website. `run.py` is what will run periodically and initiate the pushes.

 ####Config